Answered By: APUS Librarians Last Updated: Jun 05, 2023 Views: 26734

 - Use a citation management tool to store, organize and format your sources!
 Find out how to get started.

 - Try the cloud!
-Your free Microsoft 365 account includes 1TB of cloud storage via OneDrive...plenty of room for articles there.
+Your free Microsoft 365 account includes 1TB of cloud storage via OneDrive..

 - Create a permanent or persistent url (aka permalink).
 You can bookmark permalinks, organize them in a Word document, or use your citation manager to store them.